 In addition, the dog flu can be highly contagious and you should seek veterinary care if you feel your pet has been affected.
 “Also, ask your veterinarian whether a vaccine is recommended for your dog,” points out Nold.

-Four winter pet hazards: protect our pets this winter season
+Four winter pet hazards: help protect your pets this winter season

-We want our pets to enjoy everything the winter season has to offer.
+You want your pets to enjoy everything the winter season has to offer.
 Frequently, when outside interacting with our pets, take note of any abnormal signs or behavior your pet might be experiencing.
 In addition, while the storms continue to blanket the regions with snow, consider more indoor interactive play as a way to have a fun bonding experience.